tnorlund/ANLT234-01_2019F-A03--NORLUND_TYLER/README.md

 Here, we see that at the end of August, movies are less likely to do successfully.
 We also can see that Avengers Endgame is the most successful movie of all time, grossing $357,115,007 it's opening [weekend](https://www.boxofficemojo.com/title/tt4154796/?ref_=bo_se_r_2) (I don't know why people like this movie).

 Before we go any further, let's talk about the Rotten Tomatoes [scoring system]([https://www.rottentomatoes.com/about](https://www.rottentomatoes.com/about)).
 Rotten Tomatoes is one of the few websites that has both the audience's reviews and the critic's reviews.
 If the critic's consensus is more than 60% positive of the movie, the movie is considered "fresh," otherwise it is "rotten."
 The website does not label movies based on the audience's reviews.
+I was able to scrape Rotten Tomatoes for:
+ - Tomato Scores
+ - Audience Scores
+ - The movie's synopsis
+ - Meta-data (Rating, Genre, Writer, Director, etc.)

 So we know that movie theaters are making more money now than ever before.
 Are movies reviews correlating to the gross of the most successful films?
 Let's first look at how the audience and critic reviews have changed since 2000.